Are you socially awkward? Listen, my friend. In case you haven’t figured it out yet:

 You are afraid to say something wrong

-Most men are afraid to approach a strange woman for fear of being rejected.
+Most men are afraid of approaching a strange woman for fear of being rejected.

 This is a somewhat extreme example.
 How many men do you know who freely approach strange women?